aamoghS/NLP-Logix-Internship/README.md

 # NLP-Logix-Internship

-Code used during the nlp logix intership, more refined and orginal
+Code used during the nlp logix internship, more refined and original